FelixXu35/hamiltoniq/README.md

 Therefore, for each backend with a certain number of qubits, our toolkit gives a score, which indicates <u>how much all kinds of noise influence the accuracy</u>.

-Before we dive into the math, I would like to explain what is **overlap distribution**, which is frequently used below.
+Before we dive into the math, I would like to explain **overlap distribution**, which is frequently used below.
 This overlap refers to the overlap between the final state of the QAOA and the expected state (the correct answer).
-It can also be intepreted as the possibility of finding the correct answer in the final measurement.
-In the most ideal scenario, the overlaps obtained from multiple execution should be a constant $1$.
+It can also be interpreted as the possibility of finding the correct answer in the final measurement.
+In the most ideal scenario, the overlaps obtained from multiple executions should be a constant $1$.
 However, due to the nature of QAOA, even using the noiseless simulator, the overlaps are never a constant, but a distribution.
 Therefore, we are not going to compare the overlap distribution of a quantum processor with the constant $1$.
 Instead, a distribution should be compared with the best distribution, which is from a noiseless simulator.

 The first step is to build a scoring function $F(x)$.
 One reference case is solved on a noiseless simulator for $10^4$ times and all overlaps distribution $f(x)$ are interpreted into a histogram with 200 boxes ranging from 0 to 1.
 The scoring function is the cumulative summation of this 200-element list.